joshmobley/joshmobley.github.io/_posts/2017-01-27-using-classes-to-match-your-component-library.md

 So let's imagine that we're working on a project that includes a gallery as part of the UI.
 In many projects, you'll just find one large javascript (often jQuery) file that includes some code that instructs our gallery on how to behave.
 Perhaps you're using a build tool like gulp/grunt to modularize your javascript a bit, and have that code split into it's own js file, that's being concatinated together at build time.

-Consider this: what if your JavaScript was as expressive as your HTML?
+But what if your JavaScript was as _expressive_ as your HTML?

 For example perhaps your gallery.js/ts looks something like this: